-Trocesses to ensure the storage and megnty of digital content to be preserved.
+H - Bitstream preservation • storage and integrity of digital content to be preserved.
 0 - Minimal awareness The organization has minimal awareness of either the need for bitstream preservation or basic principles for applying it.
-The organization is aware of the need for bitstream 1 - Awareness preservation, and has an understanding of basic principles.
-The organization has implemented a basic process for bitstream preservation, for example: Dedicated storage is available to meet current preservation needs.
-2 - Basic Staff know where content is stored.
-Replication is based on simple backup regimes.
+1 - Awareness The organization is aware of the need for bitstream preservation, and has an understanding of basic principles.
+2 - Basic The organization has implemented a basic process for bitstream preservation, for example: Dedicated storage is available to meet current preservation needs.
+The location of content is recorded in an asset register.
+Simple backup regime provides some data redundancy.
 Checksums are generated for all content.
 There is an understanding of which staff members should be authorized to access the content.
-3 - Managed The organization stores content in a managed way consistent with preservation good practice for replication and integrity checking.
-For example: Content is managed with a combination of integrity checking and content replication to one or more locations.
-Decisions on the frequency of integrity checking and the number of copies held take into consideration risks, value of the content and costs (both financial and environmental).
+3 - Managed The organization stores content in a managed way consistent with preservation good practice for replication and integrity checking, for example: Content is managed with a combination of integrity checking and content replication to one or more locations.
+A process of risk assessment is used to evaluate storage risks and appropriate mitigations (such as the number of copies, location, technologies used, frequency of integrity checking).
+Storage architecture is designed to appropriately mitigate identified risks (such as cyber attack, human error, bit rot, natural or human made disaster) whilst taking into account other requirements (such as value of the content, financial costs and environmental impact).
 Content failing integrity checks is repaired.
 Authorizations to access the content by staff are enforced and documented.
 Tests are routinely carried out to verify the effectiveness of backups, replication and integrity checking.
+Digital content is stored in a geographical location appropriate to policy restrictions, legal constraints and data sovereignty requirements.

-4 - Optimized The organization applies a highly managed storage regime with proactive risk management, for example: Geographically separated copies are held to minimise the risk of loss due to disaster.
-Different storage technologies or services are in use.
+4 - Optimized The organization applies a highly managed storage regime with proactive risk management, for example: A storage risk assessment is documented and reviewed on a regular basis.
 Future storage needs are regularly predicted and updated and storage capacity is monitored and revised accordingly.
-Content integrity and processes to ascertain integrity are independently reviewed All access to content is logged and reviewed for unauthorized use and/or changes made: which content, when and by whom.
+Content integrity and processes to ascertain integrity are independently reviewed.
+All access to content is logged and reviewed for unauthorized use and/or changes made (for example which content, when and by whom).

-I - Content preservation

-Processes to preserve the meaning or functionality of the digital content and ensure its continued accessibility and usability over time.
+I - Content preservation Processes to preserve the meaning, usability and functionality of the digital content over time.
 0 - Minimal awareness The organization has minimal awareness of either the need for content preservation or basic principles for applying it.
-1 Autoropooo The organization is aware of the need for content 1 - Awareness preservation, and has an understanding of basic principles.
-2 - Basic The organization has implemented a basic process to understand the content that they hold, for example: File formats are identified.
+1 - Awareness The organization is aware of the need for content preservation, and has an understanding of basic principles.
+2 - Basic The organization has implemented a basic process to understand its content, for example: File formats are identified.
 Content is characterized and assessed for preservation and quality issues such as encrypted, broken or incomplete content and invalid files.
 There is a basic understanding of current and future users and use cases for the content.
-3 - Managed The organization has implemented a managed process to monitor and plan for accessibility of content over time, for example: Technology watch activities are carried out and 'at risk' content is identified.
-Technical dependencies are detected and documented Actions are occasionally carried out to ensure preservation and quality of content such as migration, emulation or modification of creation or capture workflows.
+3 - Managed The organization has implemented a managed process to monitor and plan for the preservation of meaning, usability and functionality of content over time, for example: Preservation watch activities are carried out and 'at risk' content is identified.
+Technical dependencies are detected and documented.
+Actions are occasionally carried out to ensure preservation and quality of content such as migration, emulation or modification of creation or capture workflows.
 Preservation actions occur with an understanding of the properties of the digital object that should be retained to support current and future use cases.
-All changes to digital content are recorded, including details of when, what, how, why and who.
-4 - Optimized The organization takes a proactive approach to prioritize and mitigate preservation risks to ensure content is accessible over time, for example: Risks to specific file formats or types of content held are well understood.
-A rigorous preservation planning process identifies appropriate preservation actions for risk mitigation.
-Decisions on whether to enact preservation actions take into account risks, value of content, costs (both financial and environmental) and use cases.
-Format migrations, normalizations, emulation and other preservation actions are implemented in accordance with preservation plans.
-Quality control is in place to assess (and record) the outcome of preservation actions, ensuring that the meaning and/or functionality of the content has been retained as required.
-Digital content and metadata are version controlled where appropriate.
+Actions resulting in changes to digital content are recorded, including details of when, what, how, why and who.
+4 - Optimized The organization takes a proactive approach to prioritize and mitigate preservation risks to ensure the preservation of the meaning, usability and functionality of content over time, for example: